 FAQ

-Why should I wash my underwear before the first use?
+Why should I wash my lingerie before I use it for the first time?

 We recommend that you wash your lingerie in order to develop itsabsorption capacity and of course for hygienic reasons.